LeanneNortje/Thesis-template/readme.md

 # Stellenbosch University E&E Department LaTeX Template

-This template was adapted from [this template](https://github.com/kamperh/stellenbosch_ee_report_template) made by Dr Herman Kamper.
+This template was adapted from [this template](https://github.com/kamperh/stellenbosch_ee_report_template) made by Prof Herman Kamper.

 To use the template for Skripsie or PhD proposals, just (un)comment the appropriate parts in `frontmatter/title_page.tex`.
 To use this for a PHD  dissertation, the correct decription should be added.